ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Resources
 The resources for playing cards are split into two separate systems: Energy, and Devotion.
-Energy functions similarly to Hearthstone mana, and devotion requirements demand that you play locations to reach a certain devotion threshold to be able to play your cards.
+Energy recharges each round, and is spent to play cards.
+Devotion requirements demand that you play location cards to reach a certain devotion threshold to be able to play your cards.

 ### Energy System
 There is a single (numerical) energy pool for each player.
 Players begin the game with 2 energy counters and gain an additional one after each round (maximum is 10).
 Each round, players get 1 energy for each of their energy counters.
-After a round, if a player had any unspent energy, they receive +1 energy in the following round (so this can put you up to a true maximum of 11).
+After a round, if you have any unspent energy, bank 1 energy for the following round (so this can put you up to a true maximum of 11).

+### Devotion
+Most non-location cards have a devotion requirement, which requires you to have a certain amount of devotion to an ideal (or multiple ideals) to play it.
+Once you have an amount of devotion, it is not spent when playing cards with devotion requirements.
+You gain devotion to ideals primarily by playing locations.
+#### Locations
+Play up to one location per round.
+When you play a location it goes to the location zone.
+Instead of having a devotion requirement to play, the ideal icons on location cards indicate how much devotion to that ideal the location provides while in the location zone.
+Locations don't unflip at round start.

+The most basic locations are the Core locations, which you can include any number of in your deck.
+These are dual ideal locations with a single use 'deplete' ability to draw a card for 1 energy.
+#### Exploration
+Exploration allows you to trade a card in your hand for a location.

+At burst speed, you may explore by putting a card from your hand on the bottom of your deck to create and play any Wilderness location of your choice.
+Wilderness locations are single ideal locations which add 1 devotion to their ideal.
+Note: you do not have to reveal the card you explored with and it does not matter what its ideals were, you can pick any of the seven Wilderness locations.

+Note: Even if you don't *need* another location, you can use exploration to effectively replace a card in your hand with a draw from your deck via the Wilderness location's Deplete ability.

 ---
-### The 7 Ideals
+## The 7 Ideals
 Ideals are the main categorization of cards in the Atnia card game and affect which cards you will be able to play together in the same deck.
-Each non-location card will have a devotion requirement, which will require you to have a certain amount of devotion to an ideal (or multiple ideals) to play it.
 The ideals each represent a wide swath of related concepts the people of Atnia value (and you can use to rally them to your side in battle), as well as different paradigms or ways of doing magic.

 The ideals are:
 #### Arca